ZeitNews/main/modules/login_security/README.txt

 list of what's now implemented and how login submissions affect the protections:

  1.- On any login, the pair host<->username is saved for security, and only on a successfull login or by track time expiration, the pair host-username is deleted from the security log.

- 2.- For the delay operation, the host and the username are taken in count.
-This way, your login time will not be affected is someone is attempting to brute the account from other IP address.

- 3.- For the soft blocking operation, any failed attempt from that host is being count, and when the number of attempts exceeds, the host is not allowed to submit the form.
+ 2.- For the soft blocking operation, any failed attempt from that host is being count, and when the number of attempts exceeds, the host is not allowed to submit the form.